fenwick67/cabal-clone/README.md

 Added features: You can join a cabal by an arbitrary "invite code".
 In other words, come up with a passphrase or a group name and you can chat across the ether without any more coordination.

-Missing features: list of peers, names
+Missing features: list of peers

 ![screenshot](doc/screenshot.png)